In this guide I show how to remove and replace LCD screen in an Acer Aspire 5520 laptop.

 STEP 4.

-Carefully lift up the bezel and separate it from the hinge.
+Carefully lift it up and separate from the hinge.

 STEP 5.